 Tacos!
 Fillings can go in gluten free corn tortillas, in lettuce wraps, on salad, or on rice.

-Here are a few Stew recipes that may satisfy even the picky eaters.
+Here are a few stew recipes that may satisfy even picky eaters.